India suspends visa services for citizens of Canada, Trudeau says he's not trying to cause problems

-Hardeep Singh Nijjar, a 45-year-old Canadian citizen who had been wanted by India for years, was gunned down in June outside the temple he led in Surrey, outside Vancouver.
+Hardeep Singh Nijjar, a 45-year-old Canadian citizen who had been wanted by India for years, was gunned down outside the temple he led in the city of Surrey.
+Nijjar, a plumber, was born in India but became a Canadian citizen in 2007.

+Speaking on the sidelines of the U.N.
+General Assembly, Trudeau acknowledged the complicated diplomatic situation he faced.

-"We are not looking to provoke or cause problems but we are unequivocal around the importance of the rule of law and unequivocal about the importance of protecting Canadians and standing up for our values," Trudeau said in New York, on the sidelines of the U.N.
-General Assembly.
+“There is no question that India is a country of growing importance and a country that we need to continue to work with," he said.
+“We are not looking to provoke or cause problems but we are unequivocal around the importance of the rule of law and unequivocal about the importance of protecting Canadians.”

-The bombshell allegation from Trudeau on Monday set off a diplomatic tit-for-tat as each country expelled a diplomat.
-India denied the claim and called it absurd.
+The bombshell Monday allegation by Trudeau set off an international tit-for-tat, with each country expelling a diplomat.
+India called the allegations "absurd."

+Canada has yet to provide any evidence to back Trudeau's allegations, and Canadian UN Ambassador Bob Rae indicated Thursday that it may not come very soon.
+“This is very early days,” Rae told reporters at the United Nations, insisting that while facts will emerge, they must “come out in the course of the pursuit of justice.”

+"That’s what we call the rule of law in Canada,” he said.

-“Important notice from Indian Mission: Due to operational reasons, with effect from 21 Sept.
-Indian visa services have been suspended till further notice,” the BLS Indian Visa Application Center in Canada said.
-It gave no further details.
-BLS is the agency that processes visa requests for India.
+On Thursday, the company that processes Indian visas in Canada announced that visa services had been suspended until further notice.
+The BLS Indian Visa Application Center gave no further details.

 The suspension means that Canadians who don’t already have visas will not be able to travel to India until services resume.
-In 2021, 80,000 Canadian tourists visited India, making them the fourth largest group, according to India’s Bureau of Immigration.
+Canadians are among the top travelers to India.
+In 2021, 80,000 Canadian tourists visited the country, according to India’s Bureau of Immigration.

-Indian External Affairs Ministry spokesperson Arindam Bagchi confirmed a temporary suspension of all visa services for Canadians, including e-visas and visas issued in third countries.
+Indian External Affairs Ministry spokesperson Arindam Bagchi blamed the visa suspension, which includes visas issued in third countries, on safety issues.

-He called for a reduction in Canadian diplomats in India, saying they outnumbered India's staffing in Canada.
+He also called for a reduction in Canadian diplomats in India, saying they outnumbered Indian diplomats in Canada.

-"We have informed the Canadian government that there should be parity in strength and rank equivalence in our mutual diplomatic presence,” Bagchi said.
+“We have informed the Canadian government that there should be parity" in staffing, he said.

 On Wednesday, India warned its citizens to be careful when traveling to Canada because of "growing anti-India activities and politically condoned hate-crimes."